vmware-archive/pcf-azure-arm-templates/README.md

 This repo contains ARM templates that help operators deploy Ops Manager Director for Pivotal Cloud Foundry (PCF).

-For more information on installing Pivotal Cloud Foundry, see the [Launching an Ops Manager Director Instance with an ARM Template](https:
+For more information on installing Pivotal Cloud Foundry, see the [Launching an Ops Manager Director Instance with an ARM Template](https://docs.pivotal.io/pivotalcf/customizing/azure-arm-template.html) topic.

 ## Template Information

 ### Parameters